filviu/blog/content/posts/2013/2013-02-07-choosing-a-video-player-for-the-nexus-10.md

   * 1080p mkv blocks on seek, same banding issues, drops frames
   * 1440p mp4 same banding (screenshot), drops lots of frames

-It plays network streams with bookmarks &#8211; but you have to add one in order to play a clip.
+It plays network streams with bookmarks - but you have to add one in order to play a clip.
 And it has a very good uPNP plugin that allows me to play media directly from my NAS server.

 <figure style="width: 300px" class="wp-caption alignright">[<img decoding="async" loading="lazy" title="vPlayer banding" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2013/02/vplayer_banding.png" alt="vPlayer banding" width="300" height="187" />][14]<figcaption class="wp-caption-text">vPlayer banding</figcaption></figure>

 _More about the banding issue:_ this is actually the reason I started looking for an alternative player.
 I have used vPlayer for more than a year now on my phone, and I actually bought the full version.
 When I got the nexus 10 tablet I noticed weird _banding_ (for lack of a better description, see the screenshot).
-First I thought that it&#8217;s because of the scale-up needed to make the SD clips I was watching fit the immense resolution of the tablet.
+First I thought that it's because of the scale-up needed to make the SD clips I was watching fit the immense resolution of the tablet.
 Than I noticed that even the 1440p Timescapes video shows the same.
 It looks like a gradient on a low color-depth screen.
 I knew the N10 has a lower saturation than other displays but still this was too much.
 So I tried the default video player (with the few files it supports) and noticed that there the problem is nonexistent hence the need for a new player.

 ## Comparison Table